kosall5220/sep10-freedom-project/blog/entry04.md

 ##### 2/12/24

 ### Context
-I finsihed brainstorming the content for my website, I now have to decide on what tools to use for my website.
+I finished brainstorming the content for my website, I now have to decide on what tools to use for my website.

 ---